dryu99/the-shoppies/README.md

 ## Challenges
 - **Scope Creep**

   It was hard deciding what features to keep and what to cut because there were so many things I wanted to do, but I knew I had to prioritize a limited set of features.
-Shipping a working product on time was more important.
+Fulfilling the core requirements and shipping a working product on time was more important to me.

 - **State management**: